 If you need resources from outside the project team, you need to research about companies and people who provide the required skills to support the project.
 Comparing the offerings and pricing of these is part of the procurement and links to cost and resource subjects.

 In my very own humble opinion, communication is the lifeline and key discipline in project management.
 It’s at least equally important in comparison to time management.
 You need to make sure all stakeholders are always informed about everything they care about and should potentially care about.
-The communication to the project team is very important.
+Communication with the project team is essential.
 If they are confused or understand a deliverable differently, and you don’t spot it in time, they will waste development time.

 Photo credit: Sebastiaan ter Burg